mathewjordan/axis-iiif/README.md

 ### Cart Callback

-Example on using `cartCallback` to return to your consuming application the active canvas ID.
-This will return as a string.
+Example using `cartCallback` to return an array of strings `string[]` to your consuming application.
 ```jsx
 const id = "https://example.org/iiif/change-discovery.json";